ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ##  Considerations for Offering Shortcut Incremental Updates

-Besides the mandatory stepwise incremental updates (from i to i+1), an ALTO server may optionally offer shortcut incremental updates, or simple shortcuts, between two non-consecutive versions i and i+k (k > 1).
+Besides the mandatory stepwise incremental updates (from i to i+1), an ALTO server MAY optionally offer shortcut incremental updates, or simple shortcuts, between two non-consecutive versions i and i+k (k > 1).
 Such shortcuts offer alternative paths in the update graph and can potentially speed up the transmission and processing of